jimrains/jimrains/README.md

-PhD researcher in surface electromagnetics at University of Glasgow.
+PhD researcher in radio engineering at University of Glasgow.
 Contact me on: James.Rains@glasgow.ac.uk

 <!---